astorDev/nist/webhooks/send/article/index.md

 ![](thumb.png)

-Webhooks are practically the only option to build an eventually consistent, event-based communication between servers without relying on any shared resouce or service.
+Webhooks are practically the only option to build an eventually consistent, event-based communication between servers without relying on any shared resource or service.
 However, .NET does not provide much tooling or guidance on implementing them.
-This artilcle is another attempt of mine to fixing this unfrairness.
-In [the previous article]() I've covered webhook testing, this time we'll build a solution for a server sending webhooks.
+This article is another attempt of mine to fix this unfairness.
+In [the previous article](https://medium.com/@vosarat1995/webhook-testing-in-c-your-own-wiremock-alternative-1439040931c3), I've covered webhook testing.
+This time, we'll build a solution for a server sending webhooks.
 Let's get going!

 > Or jump straight to the [TLDR;](#tldr) in the end of this article